the-genemachine/Open-Source-LLMs/Manual/manual.md

 5. **[Building Multi-Agent AI Systems with Flowise and Llama 3](#52-multi-agent)**: Explore how to build multi-agent AI systems using Flowise and Llama 3.
 6. **[Building AI Agents with Function Calling in Flowise and Llama 3](#53-function-calling-flowise)**: Learn how to build AI agents with function calling in Flowise and Llama 3.
 7. **[Building and Hosting AI Agents with Flowise and Open-Source Models](#54-hosting-agents)**: Explore how to build and host AI agents using Flowise and open-source models.
+8. **[Deploying AI Chatbots Using Hugging Face Inference and Flowise](#55-hugging-face-flowise)**: Learn how to deploy AI chatbots using Hugging Face Inference and Flowise.

 ---